nora826/Vehicle-Centric-Surveillance-Benchmark-VIRAT/README.md

 •	Person-action question.
 150 randomly selected person walking trajectories are paired with Q3, where the correct answer is C) None of the above.

 This strategy guarantees that every question type includes true negative cases.

-Once the final set is created, with the correct questions per image, I went through a manual cleaning process, and in case a question was not adequate for a case, it was removed.
+Once the final set is created, with the correct questions per image, I went through a manual cleaning process  _data_cleaning.py_ , and in case a question was not adequate for a case, it was removed.
 The number of questions after the cleaning process decreased from 2220 to 1874 questions, so 346 prompts were removed.

 The removed prompts are in this file: https://milestonesys365-my.sharepoint.com/personal/norm_milestone_dk/Documents/Desktop/NORA%20THESIS%20PROJECT/ALL%20DATA/DATASET%20VERSIONS/excluded_cases_combined.tsv

 The final, cleaned version of the dataset with all the information to generate both  visual and textual prompt can be found in this file: https://milestonesys365-my.sharepoint.com/personal/norm_milestone_dk/Documents/Desktop/NORA%20THESIS%20PROJECT/ALL%20DATA/DATASET%20VERSIONS/trajectories_V4.tsv